>:FTS

 >: let’s see paul allen’s website.

 One of my favorite types of site on the indie web is the classical “fansite.”
-Usually part-wiki, part-blog, and occasionally part-discussion board, these sites are often considered to be the evolutionary predecessor to the stan account or Tumblr fanblog, but you probably aren’t going to be surprised to hear that I hold these sites in much higher regard than their modern equivalents.
+Usually part-wiki, part-blog, and occasionally part-discussion board, these sites are the evolutionary predecessor to the stan account or Tumblr fanblog, but you probably aren’t going to be surprised to hear that I hold these sites in much higher regard than their modern equivalents.

 >: this month’s literature: the article that got me into this mess